 For this tutorial it is presumed, that you are familiar with procedures, functions, loops, pointers and usual commands of Free Pascal or its dialects.
 If this is not the case you may face problems because this tutorial deals with the features and usage of the SDL 2.0 library and will not explain basic concepts of Pascal programming.
+For a quick refresh on some Pascal basics, have a look into this (good) article Modern Object Pascal Introduction For Programmers by Michalis Kamburelis.

 You can easily copy the example source code directly from the source code box for each chapter.
-It doesn’t even matter what code snippet is actually shown in the source code box, all boxes contain the full source code of the program, respectively.

 The SDL2 unit and the first application